View all web browser and mobile devices available in our cloud-based test lab.

 I believe that outsourcing is an excellent way of gathering data when you can simplify the process.
 In our case, we needed to write a complete side application to do so.
 If you can do that, and you do it right, you can scale your data gathering immensely.

-Machine learning is both our future and probably the present as well.
+Machine learning in test automation is both our future and probably the present as well.
 It can be extremely powerful and help solve complicated problems in ways we didn't think were possible a few years back.

 You can use it for your advantages, but you need to consider the specifics of what will make the model great and of value.

-As highlighted in this article, the secret is data, data, data!
-You’ll need a lot of it and with high quality.
-The recommend practice with ML algorithms is around gathering the data and organizing it in a way that it can support your objectives.
+As highlighted in this article, the secret is to focus on gathering a lot of high-quality data.
+The recommend practice with machine learning algorithms is around gathering the data and organizing it in a way that it can support your objectives.